Save big (up to $1,875) on small business tools with our free membership, business.com+

 graphic of a businessperson lying on a low battery symbol

-10. Employees may quit because other good employees have left.
+10. Other good employees have left.

 graphic of a businessman quitting, holding his belongings and walking out the office door